hartk1213/MISC/Voron Mods/Voron 2-Trident/2.4/Z_Drive/readme.md

-new Z drives modeled after Micron R1 Z drives picture is an older version, knly difference is the recessed hexagon size
+new Z drives modeled after Micron R1 Z drives picture is an older version, only difference is the recessed hexagon size

 uses all same motion hardware as stock v2.4 z drives